New Pump.fun tokens can launch and trade against USDC, creating a dollar-native lane for projects built around real treasury accounting.

 How It Works

-The Basis turns token volume into an index fund loop.
+The Basis turns token volume into stock buys and holder payouts.

 USDC Launch